razielapps/razielapps/README.md

-# 👋 Hi, I'm Conscience Ekhomwandolor — Python Backend Engineer | Cybersecurity Specialist | Frontend Developer
+# 👋 Hi, I'm Conscience Ekhomwandolor

-Welcome to my GitHub!
+## Welcome to my GitHub!
-I’m a **Python Backend Engineer** with **sustainable frontend development experience** and a strong foundation in **cybersecurity**.
-I build **robust, scalable, and secure** solutions — from APIs to automation scripts — and ensure they are **hardened against modern threats**.
+I am a Python Fullstack Web Developer and a Cyber Security Specialist on a jounrney to becoming a Fullstack Security Engineer.
+I can Build.
+I can Hack.
+I can Secure.
+I have 5 years hands on experience in full stack development and currently taking an extensive course on Cybersecurity to acheive the goal of becoming a FullStack Security Engineer

 ---

-## 🛠️ My Core Expertise
+## 🛠️ Core Expertise

 ### **Backend Engineering (Python)**
 - **Django REST Framework** API development
-- Flask microservices
 - API integration with Python
 - Database design & management
 - Python automation solutions